moxy-bc/MaixPy_DOC/en/README.md

 ## About this documentation

-Everything related to MaixPy, mainly about
+This document describes:
 * How to get the hardware (the board).
-* How to get started with MaixPy even if you are not an expert in hardware programming.
+* How to get started with MaixPy, even if you are not an expert in embedded programming.
-* Learn MicroPython language basics
+* MicroPython language basics
-* Libraries (API) reference
+* Libraries and API reference

 ## Let's get started

-To get started, we need one dev board, there are three kind of boards:
+To get started you need a development board.
+There are three kind of boards:

 * Dan dock with Sipeed M1(Dan) module